 Wrapping Things Up: Red Switch vs Blue Switch

-These are the main points that make the red and blue switch different, the red switch is best for gaming and makes the blue switch good for typing here is again a table.
+These are the main points that make the red and blue switches different, the red switch is best for gaming, and makes the blue switch is good for typing here is again a table.